 So, content upgrades are tied for the specific blog post and lead magnets for your website’s general theme.

-Like I already said, if you just ask for emails, you won’t do good.
+As I already said, you won’t do good if you just ask for emails.
 Instead of just asking for emails, you offer something in exchange for their emails.
 That’s why you need to create a site-wide opt-in offer.

 It can be simple.
 Just offer something and set up your email apps just like you did for the content upgrade.